bright/new-www/content/blog/chatgpt-vs-bard-comparison.md

 ## ChatGPT and Bard prices

-A few months after the launch of ChatGPT OpenAI introduced a paid plan.
+A few months after the launch of ChatGPT OpenAI introduced a pilot [paid subscription plan](https://openai.com/blog/chatgpt-plus/).
 When it comes to Bard - not many people have access to it at the moment.
 However, assuming that it is going to be a part of our Google search experience, then it might be free(?).

 ## Last but not least – ChatGPT and Bard both make mistakes 😉